JorjaFox/website/_posts-old-blog/2009-09-24-csi-10x01-family-affair-recap-and-images.md

     - tv
 ---

 I'm out of shape for this!
 Well, you wanted her back and we got her back.
-A very 'in your face' episode of <em>CSI</em>.
+A very 'in your face' episode of _CSI_.
 Was it everything you were hoping for?

 &bull; <a href="https://jorjafox.net/wiki/Family_Affair">Episode Recap</a>
 &bull; <a href="https://jorjafox.net/gallery/tv/csi/season10/familyaffair/">Screencaps</a>